obi1kenobi/trustfall/demo-hackernews/README.md

 - `adapter.rs` defines the `HackerNewsAdapter` struct, which implements the `trustfall_core::interpreter::Adapter` trait and connects the query engine to the HackerNews API.
-    - The `get_starting_tokens` method is what produces the initial iterator of `Token` vertices corresponding to the root edge at which querying starts (e.g. `FrontPage`).
+    - The `resolve_starting_vertices` method is what produces the initial iterator of `Token` vertices corresponding to the root edge at which querying starts (e.g. `FrontPage`).
-    - The `project_property` method is used to get property values for each `Token` in an iterator.
+    - The `resolve_property` method is used to get property values for each `Token` in an iterator.
     - The `project_neighbors` method is used to get the neighboring vertices (`Token`s) across a particular edge, for each `Token` in an iterator.
     - The `can_coerce_to_type` method is kind of like the Python `isinstance()` function: